BestTimesToVisit.com Logo

 packing

 Pack layers!
 Toronto's weather can be unpredictable, so pack clothing that can be easily layered.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
-Don't forget a rain jacket, even in the summer months.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of walking.
+A light rain jacket is also a good idea, even in summer.

 Weather Details